 |31/2018||02-09-2018||Proper officer under sections 73 and 74 of the Central Goods and Services Tax Act, 2017 and under the Integrated Goods and Services Tax Act, 2017.||1.
 Superintendents of Central Tax can issue show cause notices and orders. |

-2. All officers up to the rank of Additional/Joint Commissioner of Central Tax are to be considered as proper officer for issuance of show cause notices and orders.
+2. All officers up to the rank of Additional/Joint Commissioner of Central Tax are to be considered as the proper officer for issuance of show cause notices and orders.
 3. Monetary limits to issue notices and orders are notified.

-|30/2018||01/25/2018||GST dated 25.01.2018 clarification regarding supplies made to the Indian Railways classifiable under any chapter, other than Chapter 86.||Goods supplied as per this list to railways will be taxed at 5% GST with no refund of un-utilised input tax credit.
+|30/2018||01/25/2018||GST dated 25.01.2018 clarification regarding supplies made to the Indian Railways classifiable under any chapter, other than Chapter 86.||Goods supplied as per this list to railways will be taxed at 5% GST with no refund of unutilized input tax credit.
 Other goods will attract the general GST rate even if supplied to the railways.|

-|29/2018||01/25/2018||GST dated 25.01.2018 seeks to clarify applicability of GST on Polybutylene feedstock and Liquefied Petroleum Gas retained for the manufacture of Poly Iso Butylene and Propylene or Di-butyl para Cresol.||GST will be payable by the refinery on the value of net quantity of polybutylene feedstock and liquefied petroleum gas retained for the manufacture of Poly Iso Butylene and Propylene or Di-butyl Para Cresol.|
+|29/2018||01/25/2018||GST dated 25.01.2018 seeks to clarify the applicability of GST on Polybutylene feedstock and Liquefied Petroleum Gas retained for the manufacture of Poly Iso Butylene and Propylene or Di-butyl para Cresol.||GST will be payable by the refinery on the value of the net quantity of polybutylene feedstock and liquefied petroleum gas retained for the manufacture of Poly Iso Butylene and Propylene or Di-butyl Para Cresol.|

-|29/2018||01/08/2018||Clarifications regarding GST on College Hostel Mess Fees||Services provided by an educational institution by themselves or through others in connection to supply of food or drink in a mess or canteen to its students or staff will be taxable at 5% without Input Tax Credit.|
+|29/2018||01-08-2018||Clarifications regarding GST on College Hostel Mess Fees||Services provided by an educational institution by themselves or through others in connection to supply of food or drink in a mess or canteen to its students or staff will be taxable at 5% without Input Tax Credit.|

-|28/2018||01/04/2018||Clarifications regarding levy of GST on accommodation services, betting and gambling in casinos, horse racing, admission to cinema, homestays, printing, legal services etc.||1.
-In cases of accomodation services, GST will be payable on the actual amount charged and not on declared/published tariff.
-Thie highest declared/published traiff is used only to determine the GST rate.
-The declared/published traiff does not include taxes. |
+|28/2018||01-04-2018||Clarifications regarding levy of GST on accommodation services, betting and gambling in casinos, horse racing, admission to cinema, homestays, printing, legal services etc.||1.
+In cases of accommodation services, GST will be payable on the actual amount charged and not on declared/published tariff.
+Thie highest declared/published tariff is used only to determine the GST rate.
+The declared/published tariff does not include taxes. |

 2. Room rent in hospitals is exempt.

-3. Services by way of admission to entertainment events or access to amusement facilities including the exhibition of cinematograph films, theme parks, water parks, joy rides, merry-go rounds, go-carting, casinos, race-course, ballet, any sporting event such as Indian Premier League and the like and gambling will be taxed at 14 %.
+3. Services by way of admission to entertainment events or access to amusement facilities including the exhibition of cinematograph films, theme parks, water parks, joy rides, merry-go-rounds, go-carting, casinos, race-course, ballet, any sporting event such as Indian PremierLeague and the like and gambling will be taxed at 14 %.